abwilf/tutorials/experimental_workflow/README.md

 Note: if you'd like to skip the high level and go straight to my system, it's in "My Experimental Flow" below.

+As motivation, here's an [example video](https://drive.google.com/file/d/1S4YVQKXfmvV5s5D1WC5V61IvYuipLMjb/view?usp=sharing) of what my workflow looks like for deploying experiments in real time.

 ## Goals of a Good Experimental Workflow
 First, we should answer: "what is an experimental workflow?"
-I think of it as a _set of routines_ that define how I begin, develop, experiment, consolidate, and understand my research projects.
+I think of it as a _set of routines_ that define how I begin, develop, test, and consolidate my gains when doing research.
 I think a good experimental workflow should do four things well:
 1. **Environments**: we would like to work out our environment and dependencies _once_ in a setting where we have full control (i.e. `sudo`), then be able to port this environment seamlessly over to any deployment setting we'd like (e.g. Atlas, TPU...etc).
-2. **Experimental Reproducability**: we'd like to be able to easily go back to the results of previous experiments and reproduce those experiments exactly.
+2. **Experimental Reproducability**: we'd like to be able to easily revert back to previous versions and reproduce those results.
 3. **Running Experiments with a Single Command**: oftentimes "running experiments" takes a lot of work, but it doesn't have to.
 What we have to do is (a) define the parameters that define our experiment, (b) provision the nodes we'd like to distribute across, (c) sync our code between each node, and (d) run the code on each node.
-This should all be automated.
+This can all be automated, and is below.
 4. **Collating and Visualizing Results from Experiments, Drawing Conclusions, Consolidating Gains**: we'd like to be able to quickly and easily collate the results from our experiments, no matter where they were run.
 We will then want to construct visualizations about our results so we can draw conclusions.
 Before we move on, we'd like to consolidate our gains by keeping a clear log of what we learned and how to rerun this experiment.

-At a high level, I see a good experimental workflow as removing all the existential worries about research that keep us up at night (e.g. "What if I can't reproduce the experiments I've already run?
+At a high level, I see a good experimental workflow as removing all the existential worries about research that might keep us up at night (e.g. "What if I can't reproduce the experiments I've already run?
 Did I forget to commit?
 Did I forget to push??", "Getting this working on the cluster is going to be a nightmare").
-The goal is to have a set of procedures that we always follow so we can do great science and not have to worry about the little things all the time.
-Also, by building solid foundations of how you approach experiments, you can begin to scale and perform more experiments, faster, with less mental energy required and less possibility for mistakes.
+The goal is to have a set of procedures that we always follow so we can do great science and not have to worry about these kinds of questions.

+Also, building a solid experimental workflow allows us to scale the number of experiments we can perform without requiring more mental energy or reducing  losing confidence in our

+Also, by building solid foundations of how we approach experiments we can perform more experiments, faster, with less mental energy required and a reduced possibility for mistakes.

 ## Pitfalls
 Why is it hard to create a good experimental workflow?
 I'll answer in each of the four categories we talked about above.